-The Elder Scrolls 6 is coming.
+The Elder Scrolls 6 is coming!
+Eventually.
 After years of waiting to hear more about The Elder Scrolls 6, with every twitch of Todd Howard's eyebrows being interpreted as a clue, the great news is we finally got real confirmation at Bethesda's showcase during E3 in 2018.
 The bad news is that it's a very, very long way off.

 What is its release date?
 Where in Tamriel will it take place?
 Bethesda hasn't said much, but here's everything we know about The Elder Scrolls 6 so far, based on rumors and interviews about the release date, setting, and more.